 About £18 million per annum for a 1GW wind farm.

-CWind (Global Marine Group), Fred.
-Olsen WindCarrier, James Fisher Marine Services and 3Sun.
+CWind (Global Offshore), Fred.
+Olsen WindCarrier, James Fisher Marine Services and Worley.

 The balance of plant forms an integral part of the wind farm system.
 Proactive balance of plant maintenance is a key aspect of a reliability based preventative maintenance regime.